longer94/learngit/readme.txt

-git is a distributed version control system git is free software distributed under the GPL git has a mutable index called stage git tracks changes gggggggggggggggggggg sdfsfdf we are tuzhenlong
+sfsdfdfsfdgit is a distributed version control system git is free software distributed under the GPL git has a mutable index called stage git tracks changes gggggggggggggggggggg sdfsfdf we are tuzhenlong sfsdfsdf